- Earthing Basics

 These sensations may also be part of an adjustment/healing/detoxification process as the body normalizes and inflammation goes down.
 If the feeling is too uncomfortable, we recommend decreasing the Earthing time.
 Resume at a later time but only with perhaps a half hour, or even less, twice a day barefoot outside or in contact with an Earthing mat or band inside your home.
 Very slowly increase your exposure.
 In this way, you may often be able to work your way gradually to sleeping grounded.
 Just go very slow and at your own pace.
 Some electro-hypersensitive people have found that they receive positive benefits just from minimum grounding.

-Feeling warmer after you start grounding?
+Feeling warmer after I start grounding?
 What’s going on?

 People often say they sleep better after they start Earthing.
 Is that true for everybody?